-(1) The master's examination at HHL consists of two parts.

-- First part: Examinations relating to the modules - Second part: Completion of a master's thesis

-(2) The first part of the master's examination includes the examinations, which must be taken within the context of the compulsory and elective modules (Essentials, Elective Essentials and Deep-Dives).
+- (1) The master's examination at HHL consists of two parts. - First part: Examinations relating to the modules - Second part: Completion of a master's thesis - (2) The first part of the master's examination includes the examinations which must be taken within the context of the compulsory and elective modules.
 These can be rendered as written examinations, written assignments, defended presentations, oral examinations, project assignments or presentations with discussion.
 Specifics are regulated by the module descriptions published in HHL's module catalogue.
-The examination committee decides upon the crediting of examination results, which were achieved during a student's term abroad, in particular about their conversion into the grading scale in accordance with article 17 of these examination regulations.

-(3) The second part of the master's examination includes the preparation of a written master's thesis.
-The subject of the master's thesis must be derived from a module offered at HHL.
+The examination committee decides upon the crediting of examination results which were achieved during a student's term abroad, in particular about their conversion into the grading scale in accordance with article 17 of these examination regulations. - (3) The second part of the master's examination includes the preparation of a written master's thesis.
+The subject of the master's thesis must be derived from a module offered at HHL, with reference to the orientation of the degree program.